sasonic/text-generation-webui/extensions/chatterbox_tts/README.md

     pip install -r extensions/chatterbox_tts/requirements.txt
     ```

+    > **Note:** The `requirements.txt` should include `chatterbox-tts`, `openai-whisper`, `sounddevice`, `soundfile`, and `scipy`.

-4. Start the web UI.
-If everything works, you are done!
+5. Start the web UI.
 If you encounter errors, especially CUDA-related ones, proceed to the troubleshooting section.

 ## Installation Troubleshooting: PyTorch & CUDA Mismatch

-**This is the most common issue.** The `chatterbox` library requires a specific version of PyTorch.
-The `requirements.txt` file might install a version of PyTorch that does not match the CUDA version your system (and the web UI) is configured to use.
-This can lead to errors or the model falling back to the much slower CPU.
+**This is the most common issue.** The `chatterbox` and `whisper` libraries require a version of PyTorch that matches the CUDA version your system (and the web UI) is configured to use.
+This is crucial for both TTS and speech-to-text to work on the GPU.

 ### How to Fix It